EXtremeExploit/KappaPad/README.md

 There aren't any plans to sell these yet, but it is fairly simple to build your own.
 Here is an example of how to build one, but you don't have to follow it exactly.
 Just use the materials you have on hand.

-### Physical Construction

-The base should ideally be heavy and have a non-slip surface on the bottom.
-The keypad pictured has a base made out of 3/8 inch (~1cm) acrylic, with rubber feet on the bottom.
-Components were attached with double-sided foam tape.

 ### Electronics
 Components Used